Men’s Health Week: Erectile Problems

 How is it diagnosed?

-First, your doctor will ask a series of questions, for instance; how long you have had this problem, when it occurs, how often, does it happen during masturbation?.
+First, your doctor will ask a series of questions, for instance; how long you have had problems with premature ejaculation, when it occurs, how often, does it happen during masturbation?.
 The doctor will also ask about any health conditions or medicines you may be taking.

 How is it treated?